-As of 2019 the conforming loan limit across the United States is set to $484,350, with a ceiling of 150% that amount in areas where median home values are higher.
-High local affordability makes the $484,350 ceiling apply statewide for single unit homes.
-Dual unit homes have a limit of $620,200, triple unit homes have a limit of $749,650 & quadruple unit homes have a limit of $931,600.
-People buying premium properties in the wealthy Indianapolis suburbs may be above these thresholds, requiring a jumbo loan.
+As of 2020 the conforming loan limit across the United States is set to $510,400, with a ceiling of 150% that amount in HERA high-cost areas where median home values are higher.
+High local affordability makes the $510,400 ceiling apply across the state of Indiana for single unit homes.
+Dual unit homes have a limit of $653,550, triple unit homes have a limit of $789,950 & quadruple unit homes have a limit of $981,700.
+People buying premium properties in wealthy Indianapolis suburbs may be above the conforming loan limits, requiring a jumbo loan.
 Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.

 There are several types of home loans available to residents of the Hoosier State.
 Fixed-rate mortgages are very common, and the 30-year variety is the most popular.
 With a term of three decades, monthly payments are very low.
 A 15-year loan will provide a lower APR, but because the loan principal is paid back in half the time, the monthly payments are higher.
 Ten-year fixed-rate loans are also available, and these provide the best interest rates among fixed-rate loans.